rafaeleyng/macchina/README.md

 }
 ```

-- `name`: uniquelly identifies the state inside this Macchina instance.
+- `name`: uniquely identifies the state inside this Macchina instance.
 Used in transitions to specify the target state.

 - `callback`:
   - a function that will be executed immediately (or after `timeout` delay) when the Macchina instance is transitioned to this state.
 Inside this function, you can: